 If you are unable to pay your rent, you may be considering taking out a short-term loan or a payday loan to cover the costs until you are paid.

-Payday loans are designed to be used in emergencies, as money can be in your bank account in as little as one hour after approval.
+Online payday loans are designed to be used in emergencies, as money can be in your bank account in as little as one hour after approval.
 Lots of lenders may also enable you to pay back your loan early without a penalty.

 However, it is important to ensure that you can comfortably afford to pay back anything that you borrow.
 Taking out short-term loans regularly, or loans to cover the costs of loans is not recommended.
 This can lead to a spiral of debt.